-Guide to self drive safaris across Southern and East Africa
+Guide to self drive safaris across Southern Africa

 The National Parks across Africa offer an unbeatable variety of wildlife and habitats to explore, an excellent infrastructure of roads and accommodation, and a feeling of huge, wide-open spaces – and with a little bit of careful planning you can experience all of this from the comfort of your own hire car.